 Maggie Newcomb Raine

 Maggie got her start in public speaking as a stand-up comedian in the San Francisco Bay Area in 2003.
-She has worked major comedy clubs, corporate events, and charity functions all over Northern California, including opening for the industry’s best comedians.
-Maggie has a BA in International Relations from UC Davis and an MA in Adult Education from San Francisco State.
-In addition to mental health advocacy work, Maggie has been a Program Coordinator in Sacramento since 2009 at a non-profit that provides educational opportunities for healthcare workers.
+She won a comedy competition hosted by the San Jose Improv in 2004 and was a semifinalist in California’s Funniest Female competition in 2005.
+She worked major comedy clubs, corporate events, and charity functions all over Northern California, including opening for the industry’s best comedians.

+Currently, Maggie lives in Sacramento with her husband and her German Shepard named Hank.
+In addition to Maggie’s advocacy work, she is an Assistant Director of Leadership Coordination at a non-profit that provides educational opportunities for healthcare workers, an organization that she has worked full time for over ten years.
 She continues to make her mental health her number-one priority by taking medication, coordinating with her care team, and working hard to create a healthy lifestyle.
 Like everyone, she has her ups and downs.
 She finds new ways to manage the issues that can come with her illness.
-She is now proud of what she went through and who she is, and is ready to share her story.

 I want to spread the word that mental illness can be managed and doesn’t have to stop people from living the life they want.
 I believe that we, as a society, need to end the stigma so that people can get the help they need.
-I want all people to be proud of who they are no matter what they have been through. – Maggie
+I want all people to be proud of who they are no matter what they have been through.